Nesma-Osama/Process-Scheduler-/README.md

 ### Program Interface

 ```
-* Interactive Mode  : when the user press "Enter" key it displays the output of the next time
+* Interactive Mode  : when the user press the "Enter" key it displays the output of the next time
-* Step-By-Step Mode : The program waits for one second than displays the output
+* Step-By-Step Mode : The program waits for one second then displays the output
 * Silent Mode       : The program produces an output file
 ```
 ### Input File